functionland/docs/docs/api/graph.md

 The `input` argument should contain:

 - `collection:String` (required): name of the collection.
-- `filter: JSON`: a [Filter object](#filter-objects) that determines each document's existence in the output.
+- `filter: JSON`: a [filter object](#filter-objects) that determines each document's existence in the output.

 #### Example

-This query operation finds all `profile` documents that has an `age` field greater than `20` and then returns their `id, name, age`.
+This query operation finds all `profile` documents that have an `age` field greater than `20` and then returns their `id, name, age`.

 ```javascript